Tw1ddle/samcodes-ads-demo/README.md

 ------

+## Set Ad Ids

-App ids, interstitial and banner ids come unconfigured in this demo, you need to set your own:
+App, interstitial and banner ids come unconfigured in this demo.
+You need to set your own:

 ```haxe
 // In AdLocations.hx